 Contributing to chesscxx¶

-Thank you for considering contributing to chesscxx
+Thank you for considering contributing to chesscxx!

 This document describes how to set up a development environment and use the available developer tools.